peta/turtle.tmbundle/README.md

 ## Documentation for classes, roles/properties and individuals

-When you invoke the `Documentation for Resource` command (F1) within the scope of a prefixed QName (e.g. `my:Dog`), the Turtle bundle looks up if there are any informal descriptions available (like description texts, HTTP URLs to human-readable docs, asf.) and if so, displays them to the user.
+When you invoke the `Documentation for Resource` command (CTRL + H) within the scope of a prefixed QName (e.g. `my:Dog`), the Turtle bundle looks up if there are any informal descriptions available (like description texts, HTTP URLs to human-readable docs, asf.) and if so, displays them to the user.
 (Note: the fetched data is locally cached for 24h)

 ## Syntax validation